dpaleka/consistency-forecasting/README.md

 python src/evaluation.py -f AdvancedForecaster -c src/forecasters/forecaster_configs/cheap_haiku.yaml -num_lines 3 --relevant_checks all [--run] [--load_dir src/data/forecasts/...] [--async]
 ```

+- [`src/reevaluation.py`](src/reevaluation.py) recomputes violation metrics from files of forecasts made with `src/evaluation.py`,
+and aggregates metrics across multiple forecast files.
+The `forecasts/` directories it draws from are given in the file, edit them as needed.

 - [`src/forecaster_demo.py`](src/forecaster_demo.py) is a method to run the strong LLM forecasters on a file of ForecastingQuestions.
 Does not write anything.
+Writes to `src/data/forecasts/stats_*.jsonl`.

 - [`src/playground.py`](src/playground.py) various testing and playing around.